 Table 1.
 Required structure o Category of representation Mandatory membership criteria 1.
-Business At least 51% percent of local board members must be business representatives in the local area and each individual representing this category must: • be an owner, chief executive officer, chief operating officer, or other individual with optimum policy-making authority or hiring authority; and • provide employment opportunities in in-demand industry sectors or occupations.
-0.144 At least 2 individuals representing this category must represent small business.
+Business At least 51% percent of local board members must be business representatives in the local area and each individual representing this category must: • be an owner, chief executive officer, chief operating officer, or other individual with optimum policy-making authority or hiring authority; and provide employment opportunities in in-demand industry sectors or occupations.
+At least 2 individuals representing this category must represent small business.
 2. Workforce At least 20% percent of local board members must be workforce representatives and must include: • 2 or more representatives of labor organizations, if labor organizations exist in the local area; or , where labor organizations do not exist, the workforce representatives must be selected from other representatives of workers in the local area; and • 1 or more representatives of a joint labor-management or union-affiliated Registered Apprenticeship program in the local area; or , if no union-affiliated Registered Apprenticeship program exists in the local area, a representative of a Registered Apprenticeship program having no union affiliation must be appointed, if one exists.
-Workforce representatives may include: • 1 or more representatives of community-based organizations that have demonstrated experience and expertise in addressing the employment, training or education needs of individuals with barriers to employment, including organizations that serve Veterans or provide or support competitive integrated employment for individuals with disabilities; and • 1 or more representatives of organizations that have demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth, including representatives of organizations that serve out-of-school youth.
-3. Education and training Local board membership must include at least 1 representative from each of the following education and training entities: a provider that administers adult education and literacy activities under WIOA Title II; and • an institution of higher education providing workforce investment activities, including community colleges.
-4. Government; economic Local board membership must include at least 1 representative from each of the and community following governmental and economic and community development entities: development economic and community development entities serving the local area; Wagner-Peyser Employment Service program serving the local area; and vocational rehabilitation programs authorized under Title I of the Rehabilitation Act of 1973, as amended by WIOA Title IV.
+Workforce representatives may include: 1 or more representatives of community-based organizations that have demonstrated experience and expertise in addressing the employment, training or education needs of individuals with barriers to employment, including organizations that serve Veterans or provide or support competitive integrated employment for individuals with disabilities; and 1 or more representatives of organizations that have demonstrated experience and expertise in addressing the employment, training, or education needs of eligible youth, including representatives of organizations that serve out-of-school youth.
+3. Education and training Local board membership must include at least 1 representative from each of the following education and training entities: a provider that administers adult education and literacy activities under WIOA Title II; and an institution of higher education providing workforce investment activities, • an institution of higher education providing workforce investment activities, including community colleges.
+4. Government; economic and community Local board membership must include at least 1 representative from each of the following governmental and economic and community development entities: development economic and community development entities serving the local area; Wagner-Peyser Employment Service program serving the local area; and wagnet-reyser Employment Service program serving the local area, and vocational rehabilitation programs authorized under Title I of the Rehabilitation Act of 1973, as amended by WIOA Title IV.